 Breckenridge Travel Guide

 Holiday visitors will find that eating out is essential in Breckenridge because there are just so many good options to choose from.
-Expensive, but worth it for the panoramic view, is the Top of The World restaurant, serving up delicious native American dishes like grilled buffalo ribs and Rocky Mountain trout.
 Those craving Alpine fare will enjoy the fondue and rosti potatoes at the Swiss Haven, while any sweet tooth will be well satisfied with the delicious desserts for which The Hearthstone is renowned.
-One of the quaint historic buildings on Ridge Street, The Cellar, offers modern cuisine paired with fine wines.
-Cheap meals can be grabbed at spots like Angel's Hollow, serving up burritos and burgers, or try Mimi's Fried Pies for a savoury or sweet indulgence.
-There are also several pizzerias that deliver.
+There are several fine dining establishments, but cheap meals can also be grabbed at spots like Angel's Hollow, which serves up burritos and burgers, and several pizzerias.

 Après-ski in Breckenridge is a feast of fun, with the evening usually kicking off in one of the many lively bars and restaurants, which offer happy hour specials.
-Try sangria by the litre at Mi Casa Cantina, or down a frothy cold one at the Breckenridge Brewery.
-A hot favourite is Base 9 in Beaver Run, which hums until the early morning hours.
-After dinner the town heats up with live music and dancing at hot spots like the Liquid Lounge.
+Nightlife establishments come and go but there is always somewhere to dance the night away at Breckenridge.
 For a change of pace visitors can enjoy a production at the Backstage Theatre, which offers a programme of live shows through the season.